Millburn High School: Athletics

 The boys' soccer team won the Group II title in 1986 (as co-champion with Delran High School) and 1987 (as co-champion with Monroe Township High School), won the Group III title in 2008 (vs. Moorestown High School) and the Group IV championship in 2012 (vs. Monroe Township).
 The 1986 team finished the season with a record of 24-1-1 after being declared as co-champion with Delran following a 1–1 tie in the tournament final played at Trenton State College.
-The 2008 boys' varsity soccer team won the Group III state sectional championship with a 3–0 win over Moorestown High School.
+The 2008 boys' varsity soccer team won the Group III state championship with a 3–0 win over Moorestown High School.
 It was the first soccer team in Millburn school history to win an outright Group III championship and the first since 1987 to win any state sectional championship.
 The team also captured the Essex County and Northern Hills Conference championships, finishing with a record of 23-2 and ranked 3rd in the state of New Jersey and 32nd in the nation.
 In 2012 the Millburn boys varsity soccer team won the 2012 NJSIAA Group IV state championship with a 3–2 win over Monroe Township High School, after moving up from Group III before the season.

 The girls' soccer team won the Group III state title in 2010 after defeating Hopewell Valley Central High School in the tournament final.

 In 2013, the boys' and girls' cross country teams won the Essex County championship as well as the Group IV state sectional championship.
 This was the third straight country title for the boys team and the first for girls.
 The sectional championship was the second in school history for the girls team, the first being in 1988.

-Millburn's athletic rivals include Columbia High School, Livingston High School and Seton Hall Prep.